AmishaSomaiya/MLOps_1/README.md

-### MLOps using Dockers, Github Actions and Heroku : AmesHousePricing
+### MLOps using Dockers, Github Actions and Heroku

 ### Software and Tools Requirements